Holliday ISD staff member tests positive for COVID-19

-HOLLIDAY (KFDX/KJTL) — A staff member who works at both Holliday’s elementary and middle school campuses has tested positive for COVID-19, according to a letter sent to families of Holliday Independent School District.
+HOLLIDAY (KFDX/KJTL) — A staff member who works at both Holliday’s High School and Middle School campuses has tested positive for COVID-19, according to a letter sent to families of Holliday Independent School District.

 Officials with Holliday ISD made the decision to not require masks at the elementary school after the first six weeks, which began September 29.

-Note: - UPDATE: Holliday ISD changes return date for quarantined students